JoraAlgorithm/gans/README.md

 - LeakyReLU activation functions are used in hidden layers to introduce non-linearity.
 - The Tanh activation function in the output layer scales the generator's output to the desired output range.

-## Error Handling

-The code does not include explicit error handling or exception catching, so it assumes that inputs and operations are error-free.

 ## Dependencies

 The code is dependent on the PyTorch deep learning framework.

-## Customization

-To use this code for a specific application or dataset, adjustments may be needed, such as modifying the input and output dimensions, changing the architecture, and implementing the missing components for a complete GAN training pipeline.

 ## Hyperparameters

 Hyperparameters like learning rates, batch sizes, and the number of training epochs are not specified in the provided code and would need to be set based on the specific use case.